 Wow, that’s…kind of dark, 4Kids.

-The Hyper Beam goes off and the bottom of the box falls out at the last second, sending Max and Ash under the stage.
+The Hyper Beam goes off, and the bottom of the box falls out at the last second, sending Max and Ash under the stage.
 The Hyper Beam looks weird in this movie.
 It charges blue and then looks like fire when shot instead of the yellow beam we know and love.
+Unless they changed it this Gen and I didn’t know.

 They continue to ride under the auditorium and pop up back in the audience.